uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/run-length-encoding.md

 # Using run length encoding for yourself

-Now that you know how run length encoding works, you can come up with and compress your own black and white image, as well as uncompress an image that somebody else has given you.
+Now that you know how run length encoding works, you can come up with and compress your own black and white image, as well as decompress an image that somebody else has given you.

-Start by making your own picture with ones and zeroes.
+Start by making your own picture with ones and zeroes (make sure it is rectangular &ndash; all the rows should have the same length).
-(Make sure it is rectangular – all the rows should have the same length.)
-You can either draw this on paper or prepare it on a computer (using a fixed width font, otherwise it can become really frustrating and confusing!)
+You can either draw this on paper or prepare it on a computer (using a fixed width font, otherwise it can become really frustrating and confusing!).
 In order to make it easier, you could start by working out what you want your image to be on grid paper (such as that from a math exercise book) by shading in squares to represent the black ones, and leaving them blank to represent the white ones.
 Once you have done that, you could then write out the zeroes and ones for the image.

-Work out the compressed representation of your image using run length coding, i.e. the run lengths separated by commas form that was explained above.
+Work out the compressed representation of your image using run length encoding, i.e. the run lengths separated by commas form that was explained above.

 Now give a copy of the *compressed representation* (the run length codes, not the original uncompressed representation) to a friend or classmate, along with an explanation of how it is compressed.
 Ask them to try and draw the image on some grid paper.
 Once they are done, check their conversion against your original.

-Imagining that you and your friend are both computers, by doing this you have shown that images using these systems of representations can be compressed on one computer, and decompressed on another, as long as you have standards that you've agreed on (e.g. that every line begins with a white pixel).
+Imagine that you and your friend are both computers; by doing this you have shown that images using these systems of representations can be compressed on one computer, and decompressed on another, as long as you have standards that you've agreed on (e.g. that every line begins with a white pixel).
-It is very important for compression algorithms to follow standards so that a file compressed on one computer can be decompressed on another;
+It is very important for compression algorithms to follow standards so that a file compressed on one computer can be decompressed on another.
-for example, songs often follow the "mp3" standard so that when they are downloaded they can be played on a variety of devices.
+For example, songs often follow the "mp3" standard so that when they are downloaded they can be played on a variety of devices.

 {panel end}